David-Hrb/Racing-Manager-Klauzury-2025/README.md

-## Used Database is SQLite, This app is not going online, but if so I would change it to mySQL or PostgreSQL.
+## Used Database is SQLite.
+This app is not going online, but if so I would change it to mySQL or PostgreSQL.
 ## How to install:

 ```bash